First name: Attilio

 Telephone +39 050883089; +39 3281211056

 Attilio Marino received his Bachelor Degree in Ecology and Biodiversity, Neuroethologic Curriculum, with 110/110 summa cum laude and than the Master Degree in Medical Biology; grade 110/110 summa cum laude.
 In October 2016 he received his doctorate in Biorobotics (Scuola Superiore Sant'Anna, SSSA), grade 100/100 summa cum laude, at the Italian Institute of Technology (IIT), Center for Micro-BioRobotics @SSSA with the project: “Nanoparticles and nanostructured surfaces as smart solutions for the modulation of cellular functions”.
 During doctorate, he spent six months as a visiting Ph.D. student at the Waseda Bioscience Research Institute in Singapore (Wabios).
-Dr. Marino was sponsored by Fondazione Umberto Veronesi and, currently, by European Research Council for the Post-Doctoral Fellowship at the Italian Institute of Technology (IIT), Smart Bio-Interfaces group.
+Dr. Marino was then sponsored by Fondazione Umberto Veronesi and by European Research Council for the Post-Doctoral Fellowship at the Italian Institute of Technology (IIT), Smart Bio-Interfaces group.
+Currently, Dr. Marino is working in IIT for the establishment of two spin-off companies, named “Kidaria Bioscience” and “NABIS”.

-Dr. Marino is author or co-author of 37 ISI papers, 1 patent, 4 book chapters, 14 proceedings and 16 abstracts/posters at national/international conferences.
+Dr. Marino is author or co-author of 45 ISI papers, 2 patents, 5 book chapters, 15 proceedings and 16 abstracts/posters at national/international conferences.
 He serves as Reviewer for about 30 international journals and was selected as reviewer for the evaluation of ERC and Marie Skłodowska-Curie projects.
 He serves as Review Editor for Frontiers Bioengineering and Biotechnology.
-He delivered 6 talks and 6 invited talk in international contexts.
+He delivered 6 talks and 6 invited talks in international contexts.
+Attilio Marino is currently involved in the framework of two projects in IIT for the establishment of two spin-off companies (NABIS and Kidaria Bioscience).
 For his research activity, he was awarded with several national and international prizes.
 Attilio Marino held seminars at the Polytechnic University of Turin (aa.yy.
 2015/2016, 2016/2017, 2017/2018, 2018/2019 coordinated by prof. Gianluca Ciardelli and prof. Gianni Ciofani), University of Genova (aa.yy.
 2017/2018, coordinated by prof. Roberto Raiteri), and at the University of Pisa "Neuroscience Methods" (2012/2013, 2013/2014, 2014/2015, coordinated by prof. Mario Pellegrino).
 He supervised the activity of 6 M.Sc.

 Education and training:

-February 2018 – present: - Post-Doctoral Fellowship, granted by European Research Council, at IIT (Smart Bio-Interfaces group).
+February 2018 – January 2020: - Post-Doctoral Fellowship, granted by European Research Council, at IIT (Smart Bio-Interfaces group).

 February 2017 – January 2018: - Post-Doctoral Fellowship, granted by Fondazione Umberto Veronesi, at IIT (Smart Bio-Interfaces group).